Quicksilver (novel): Quicksilver

 The first book is a series of flashbacks from 1713 to the earlier life of Daniel Waterhouse.
 It begins as Enoch Root arrives in Boston in October 1713 to deliver a letter to Daniel containing a summons from Princess Caroline.
 She wants Daniel to return to England and attempt to repair the feud between Isaac Newton and Gottfried Leibniz.
 While following Daniel's decision to return to England and board a Dutch ship (the Minerva) to cross the Atlantic, the book flashes back to when Enoch and Daniel each first met Newton.
 During the flashbacks, the book refocuses on Daniel's life between 1661 and 1673.

-While attending school at Trinity College, Cambridge, Daniel becomes Newton's companion, ensuring that Newton does not harm his health and assisting in his experiments.
+While attending school at Trinity College, Cambridge, Daniel becomes Newton's companion, ensuring that Newton does not harm his health and assisting in his experiments (including rebuffing a clumsy sexual advance from Newton, exactly as Daniel's descendent Lawrence will rebuff Alan Turing in Cryptonomicon).
 However, the plague of 1665 forces them apart: Newton returns to his family manor and Daniel to the outskirts of London.
 Daniel quickly tires of the radical Puritan rhetoric of his father, Drake Waterhouse, and decides to join Reverend John Wilkins and Robert Hooke at John Comstock's Epsom estate.

 There Daniel takes part in a number of experiments, including the exploration of the diminishing effects of gravity with changes in elevation, the transfusion of blood between dogs and Wilkins' attempts to create a philosophical language.
 Daniel soon becomes disgusted with some of the practices of the older natural philosophers (which include vivisection of animals) and visits Newton during his experiments with color and white light.
 They attempt to return to Cambridge, but again plague expels the students.
 Daniel returns to his father; however, his arrival on the outskirts of London coincides with the second day of the Fire of London.
-Drake, taken by religious fervour, dies atop his house as the King blows it up to create a fire break to prevent further spread of the fire.
+Drake, taken by religious fervour, dies atop his house as Charles II of England blows it up to create a fire break to prevent further spread of the fire.
 Soon after Drake's death, Newton and Daniel return to Cambridge and begin lecturing.